-The coronavirus pandemic has accelerated the digital transformation of the economy and society, creating opportunities as well as challenges.
+The digital transformation of the economy and society has accelerated in recent years, creating opportunities as well as challenges.
 By 2030, 125 billion devices could be connected to the internet, up from 27 billion in 2017 while 90% of people over six are expected to be online.
 As cyberspace is by design interconnected and digital and physical are increasingly intertwined, new dangers emerge.

 - Cyberattacks are attempts to misuse information, by stealing, destroying or exposing it and they aim to disrupt or destroy computer systems and networks